Harrietbrown/workbench_tutorial/03_Working_with_Python_in_Workbench.rst

    :width: 700px
    :alt: A view of the Workbench script window.

 You can also use the IPython tab below the script editor to change to an inline Python interpreter.
-Both the python interpreter and scripts run thorugh mantid are able to interact with Mantid workspaces, plot and algorithms.
+Both the python interpreter and scripts run thorugh Mantid are able to interact with Mantid workspaces, plot and algorithms.

 1. Default imports
 ==================

-By default any new script opened in workbench will come with some default imports:
+By default any new script opened in Workbench will come with some default imports:

 .. code-block:: python